-NYU Lutheran Dental Medicine does not require the Advanced Dental Admission Test (ADAT).
+NYU Langone Hospitals – General Practice Residency does not require the Advanced Dental Admission Test (ADAT).

 This one-year ADA-CODA accredited 12-month program with an optional second year is a traditional but innovative hospital-based GPR Program.
 Residents are trained by a world-class faculty of general dentists and specialists who work one-on-one with residents in all phases of dentistry.
 In addition to emphasizing comprehensive dental care, the program integrates medical applications into dentistry.
 Upon successful completion of the program, graduates are fully prepared, highly skilled and confident clinicians.